Introduction

 How to Avoid This

-• Audit all active integrations
+- Audit all active integrations regularly

-• Use secure authentication methods
+- Use secure authentication mechanisms

-• Restrict API permissions
+- Restrict API permissions to only required data

-• Remove unused or outdated integrations
+- Remove unused or outdated integrations

 7. No Data Backup and Recovery Plan